oracle-livelabs/oci/managing-credentials-using-oci-vault/setup-oci-vault/oci-vault-setup.md

 This lab assumes you have:

 - Some understanding of cloud terms
-- Familiarity with Oracle Cloud Infrastructure (OCI) would be helpful
+- Familiarity with Oracle Cloud Infrastructure OCI would be helpful.

 ## Task 1: Oracle Cloud Infrastructure Vault - Overview